Tove Kjellmark The Horse, the Robot and the Immeasurable

 The exhibition is a part of the transdisciplinary research project The Horse, the Robot and the Immeasurable which was carried out with support from Kulturbryggan (The Swedish Arts Grants Committee).

-External partners who participate in the research project: Jonna Bornemark (philosophy professor), Elin Hernlund (veterinarian), Bengt Sjölén (hacker), Malin Hayden (art history professor), Karin Viktorin (feminist posthumanist), Jonatan Habib Engqvist (curator), Michael Black & Senya Polikovsky (head of Optics & Sensing Laboratory at Max Planck Institut in Tübingen), Termisk Systemteknik in Linköping which develops advanced thermal camera technology, Martin Holmberg from Qualisys in Göteborg and their motion-capture technology, Carl-Michael Herlöfsson (composer).
+External partners who participate in the research project: Jonna Bornemark (philosophy professor), Elin Hernlund (veterinarian), Bengt Sjölén (hacker), Malin Hayden (art history professor), Karin Viktorin (feminist posthumanist), Jonatan Habib Engqvist (curator), Michael Black & Senya Polikovsky (head of Optics & Sensing Laboratory at Max Planck Institut in Tübingen), Martin Holmberg (Qualisys motion-capture technology), Carl-Michael Herlöfsson (composer).